snowflake99/ExpenseManager/README.md

 Expense Manager is a simple web based interface to manage all your expenses online on a LAMP stack.

-Features
+# Features

-1. Addition and deletion of monthly expense.
+1. User authentication.
-2. Rearrangement of entries using keyboard shortcut.
+2. Addition and deletion of expense.
-3. Upload and download records in CSV format.
+3. Rearrangement of entries using keyboard shortcut.
-4. Monthly and yearly expense summary.
+4. Upload and download records in CSV format.
-5. User authentication.
+5. Expense summary in month and year views.
-6. Administrator view to manage user account.
+6. Administrator view to manage user account and tables.

 # Top Directory Structure